 Recent years have seen insect numbers fall by up to 80% in certain locations, a situation which represents a threat to nature and people alike.
 Insects, after all, are not just a source of food for other animals – they can also offer a natural form of pest control.
-As their proper habitats are constantly shrinking, specially created hotels provide different species like wild bees or certain types of wasp with a much-needed home.
+As their natural habitats are constantly shrinking, Deutsche Bahn makes an active contribution to species protection by creating special “hotels” for bumblebees, wild bees and other insects at various locations.

 Whether on the station forecourt, next to plants or logistics halls - Deutsche Bahn has already built such insect hotels at various locations.
 These dedicated nesting and hibernation structures are made of natural materials such as blocks of wood, wood wool, straw, reeds, bamboo sticks, brushwood, peat and clay.